European-XFEL/howToMiddlelayer/source/chap6/channels.rst

         print("Meta", meta)

-The metadata contains information about the data, such as the source, whether the data is timestamp, and a timestamp if so.
+The metadata contains information about the data, such as the source, whether the data is timestamped, and a timestamp if so.

 Good channels share a schema.
 In the middlelayer API, this is enforced as described above.
 However, devices written in other APIs may not share a schema,